Master of Science in Building Services Engineering

-- To position PolyU as the primary provider of high-level building services engineering education, training, research and consultancy to clients in both the private and public sectors in Hong Kong and the Pearl River Delta;
+- To position PolyU as the primary provider of high level building services engineering education, training, research and consultancy services in both private and public sectors in Hong Kong and the Pearl River Delta;

-- To continue to meet the market demand for up-to-date professional education and training in the field of building services engineering on the basis of continuous research and development and the maintenance of strong links with industry and professional institutions in Hong Kong and internationally;
+- To continue to meet the market demand for professional education and training in the field of building services engineering on the basis of continuous research and development and to maintain strong links with industry and professional institutions in Hong Kong and around the world;

-- To advance students' development towards leadership roles in the building services engineering profession.
+- To facilitate students' development for leadership roles in the building services engineering profession.

 The multidisciplinary nature of this programme not only offers students advanced knowledge in their specialist areas, but also expands their perspective of the broader field of building services engineering.
 Students can take a combination of subjects to suit their careers and specialism developments, and they can also choose an appropriate dissertation project.

 Accreditation by the Chartered Institution of Building Services Engineers (CIBSE) as suitable further learning to meet the academic requirement for CEng registration.

 Students can select from a wide range of subjects, each of which normally requires 39 hours of attendance over a 13-week semester.

 Students must complete 7 taught subjects, including 4 Compulsory Subjects, and at least two other Core Subjects plus a Dissertation that is relevant to their area of specialisation.